hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 Metrics contain the data that inform you about the state of your systems, which in turn allows you to see patterns and make course corrections as needed.
 Metrics give you essential feedback about how well, or unwell, things are going: Are customers using the new features?
 Did traffic rates drop after that last deployment?
 If there’s an error, how long has it been happening and how many customers have likely been affected?

+Viewing individual metrics for each resource like NetworkIngress and Egress, CPU utilization, IO on volumes can be helpful, but, especially for laterally scaled web application and database layers it can be more helpful to see an aggregation of all the resources being used.

 [Prometheus](https://prometheus.io/) is an open source monitoring tool focussed on metrics and alerting with Grafana integration for visualization.
 Tools like Nagios/Icinga/Sensu are suitable for host/network/service monitoring, classical sysadmin tasks.
 Nagios, for example, is host-based.
 However, if you want to get internal detail about the state of each of your micro-services (aka whitebox monitoring), Prometheus is a more appropriate tool.

 * Metrics Server - Prometheus is the most [popular metrics server for containerised applications](https://sysdig.com/blog/kubernetes-monitoring-prometheus/).
 Docker runtime itself provides metrics in Prometheus format.
 Prometheus metrics format is used by the server to store and read the metrics.